-How to Increase Anabolic Hormones by Balancing the Autonomic Nervous System
+Below is part of the report written by Elliott Hulse on How to Increase Anabolic Hormones by Balancing the Autonomic Nervous System.

 Hey, Elliott Hulse here.

-You don’t have to think about these things.
 You don’t work out and then say to yourself, okay, I’ve got to remember to grow.
+I need your help.
 It happens automatically based on the stimulus that you provide.
-When you’re sick, you don’t have to remind yourself, immune system, please kick-in.
-I need your help.
+When you’re sick, you don’t have to remind yourself, immune system, please kick in.
 Or, when you’re sleeping at night, you don’t have to remind your heart to beat.
 These are all things that happen automatically.
 They’re running in the background.

 “The reason why the understanding of our autonomic nervous system is so important for building muscle, for having vibrant, vital health, for increasing our sex drive, for having mental focus and clarity, for building the strongest versions of ourselves all around it because we can determine and we can choose the type of outside stimulus to balance the autonomic nervous system ourselves.
 We have the choice.
 We can do these things.”

-You don’t have to watch the news that stimulates a part of the nervous system.
-These are all fear based things.
-You can chose not to do those things, and you can chose to partake of activities and thoughts and behaviors and exercises that stimulate the other set end of the spectrum that makes you feel good.
+You don’t have to watch the news that produces a part of the nervous system.
+These are all fear-based things.
+You can choose not to do those things.
+And you can choose to partake in activities, thoughts, behaviors, and exercises that stimulate the other set end of the spectrum that makes you feel good.
 I’m going to talk about that in a moment.

 Rick Kaselj, MS